 Please be advised that there is a 3 hours and 30 minute (gun time) cut off for the half marathon and 6 hour (gun time) cut off for the full marathon.
 At this point you must either leave the course which we will facilitate or continue the remainder of the route as a normal pedestrian and no marathon resources will be available to you after this time.
 Please do not attempt the course if you do not think you can complete it within the above times.

-Yes, we will have official photographers on the course and we will publish all photographs free of charge on our Facebook page and website.
+Yes, we will have official photographers on the course and we will publish all photographs free of charge on our Social Media pages.

 The course records after 2019 are: